Panasonic GX8 vs Pentax K-3 II

 Studio photographers will appreciate that the Pentax K-3 II (unlike the GX8) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GX8 and the K-3 II have been discontinued, but can regularly be found used on eBay.
+Both the GX8 and the K-3 II have been discontinued, but can regularly be found used on ebay.
 The K-3 II was replaced by the Pentax K-3 III, while the GX8 was followed by the Panasonic GX9.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Panasonic GX8 Manual (free pdf) or the online Pentax K-3 II Manual.
+Further information on the features and operation of the GX8 and K-3 II can be found, respectively, in the Panasonic GX8 Manual (free pdf) or the online Pentax K-3 II Manual.

 So what is the bottom line?
 Is the Panasonic GX8 better than the Pentax K-3 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.